Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 ## Step 1: Look for apartments

-### Ask your network
+### Ask everyone

 - **People you know**
     Tell your friends, family, colleagues and classmates that you need a place to live.
-People often find an apartment like this.
+People often find an apartment like this.[^21]
 - **Your [[Hausverwaltung]]**
     Landlords prefer people they already know.
 They might give you priority when they have an apartment for rent.
 - **Your university**